niklas-simon/netcup-dyndns-update/README.md

 - `API_PASSWORD` - your Netcup API password
 - `CUSTOMER_NUMBER` - your Netcup customer number
 - `DOMAINS` - your Netcup domains that should be updated, separated by `,`
-- `RECORDS` - hostname-entries for the records that should be updated, separated by `,`, e.g. `@,mail`
+- `RECORDS` - hostname-entries for the records that should be updated, separated by `,` [default: `@,mail`]
-- `INTERVAL` - interval for the script to run, in seconds
+- `INTERVAL` - interval for the script to run, in seconds [default: `120`]

 ## Requirements

 ### Docker

+Image on Docker Hub: [gewuerznud3l/netcup-dyndns-update](https://hub.docker.com/repository/docker/gewuerznud3l/netcup-dyndns-update/general)
-The script can be run in Docker using the provided Dockerfile.
+The image can be built using the provided Dockerfile.

 ### Bare-Metal